|Question||Department / Office||Phone|

 Fresno Unified promotes a safe and secure learning environment for all.
 Additional language that was recently added to the parent ‘Know Your Educational Rights’ includes an update regarding rights to file a complaint:

-The Governing Board recognizes that early marriage, pregnancy or parenting may disrupt students’ education and increase the chance of a student dropping out of school.
-The Board therefore desires to provide a comprehensive, continuous, community-linked program for pregnant and parenting students and their children that reflects the cultural and linguistic diversity of the community.
-The Board also desires to support married, pregnant and parenting students to continue their education, attain strong academic and parenting skills and promote the healthy development of their children.
+The Governing Board recognizes that responsibilities related to marriage, pregnancy or parenting and related responsibilities may disrupt a students’ education and increase the chance of a student dropping out of school.
+The Board therefore desires to support married, pregnant and parenting students to continue their education, attain strong academic and parenting skills, and promote the healthy development of their children.

 For school-related purposes, a student under the age of 18 years who enters into a valid marriage shall have all the rights and privileges of students who are 18 years old, even if the marriage has been dissolved.
 (Family Code 7002)